Kerbal Space Program: Physics

 While the game's physics engine is not a perfect simulation of reality, it has been praised for its largely accurate orbital mechanics; all objects in the game except the celestial bodies are simulated using Newtonian dynamics.
-Rocket thrust (and torque) is applied to a vehicle's frame based on the placement of engines, and joints between parts have limited strength — too much force will break a vehicle apart.
+Rocket thrust (and torque) is applied to a vehicle's frame based on the placement of engines, and joints between parts have limited strength – too much force will break a vehicle apart.
 The stock, unmodded game simulates orbits using patched conic approximation instead of a full n-body simulation; thus, it does not support Lagrange points, perturbations, Lissajous orbits, halo orbits or tidal forces.

 The in-game astronauts, Kerbals, are physically simulated.
-Sufficiently forceful collisions with objects or terrain will cause Kerbals to tumble until they can regain their balance.
+Forceful collisions with objects or terrain will cause Kerbals to tumble until they can regain their balance, and sufficiently forceful impacts will result in the Kerbals' death.

 Some celestial bodies have atmospheres of varying heights and densities, affecting the impact of drag on wings and parachutes.
 The simulations are accurate enough that real-world techniques such as aerobraking are viable methods of navigating the solar system.
 Flight through an atmosphere at excessive speeds results in aerodynamic heating; high enough temperatures will cause components to fail or explode, necessitating the use of heat shields or more careful flight profiles.
 In-game atmospheres thin out into space but have finite heights, unlike real atmospheres.

 Kerbal Space Program alters the scale of its solar system for gameplay purposes.
 For example, Kerbin (the game's analog of Earth) has a radius of only 600 km, approximately 1/10 that of Earth's.
-To compensate for the gravitational consequences of this size difference, Kerbin's density is (unrealistically) over 10 times that of Earth's.
-The planets themselves are also significantly closer together than the planets in the real-life Solar System.
+To compensate for the gravitational consequences of this size difference, the densities of the planets are unrealistically high, with Kerbin's density being over 10 times that of Earth's.